With Flying Colors

 • The 6 tertiary colors are created by mixing a primary color with a secondary color – visible on the color wheel below: Red-Orange, Yellow-Orange, Yellow-Green, Blue-Green, Blue-Violet, Red-Violet.

 Notice that there is a neutral gray color in the center of the color wheel.
 This is because when you mix two colors that are opposite from each other on the color wheel, you will get a neutral gray color.
+These two opposing colors on the wheel are called complementary colors.

 Colors are classified by their relative lightness and darkness (value) and by their relative brightness and dullness (intensity).